tungstenfabric/docs/Tungsten Fabric Installation and Upgrade Guide/backup-using-json-50.rst

        </div>

-9. Start the following configuration services on all of the Contrail configuration nodes.
+9. Start the following configuration services on all of the TF configuration nodes.

     *Ansible Deployer*: